uday-sood/Forest-Fire-Modeling/README.md

-# Modeing Forest Fires using Cellular Automatons 🌳🔥
+# Modeling Forest Fires using Cellular Automatons 🌳🔥

 This repository contains a project that models the spread of forest fires using a combination of computational and analytical methods.